Historical Apoplexy · State Legislative Adaptations · Virginia

 Federal Reserve capacity utilization data).

-(1) The distribution of essential goods shall follow the resource
+(1) The distribution of essential goods shall be tiered by

-supplies, shall be distributed on a recurring basis through
+shall be distributed on a recurring basis through food

 (b) Semi-permanent goods, including clothing and household

-(d) Currency shall survive for luxury, custom, and specialty
+(c) Currency survives for luxury, custom, and specialty

 Va.
 Code Ann.
 Section 2.2-435.13.
 Reporting.